nielsoffice/CSS-Variable-Boilerplate/README.md

 @media only screen and (min-width: to_size px ) and (max-width: from_size px ) {}

 /* Default | fit for all media screen/font-size*/
-/* Principle of mobile first | font-size: must be maintain from min to max for instance */
+/* Principle of mobile first | font-size: must be maintain from min to max for instance USE this approach in case the design is NOT sensitive, simply means the design just need to be responsive no matter how text and paragraph will break!
+*/
 @media only screen and (min-width: 667px ) and (max-width: 768px ) {} /* 2 col */
 /* @media only screen and (min-width: 601px ) and (max-width: 667px ) {}  2 col if necessary! */
 @media only screen and (min-width: 541px ) and (max-width: 600px /*667 instead!*/ ) {} /* 2 col begin here m to d */